 - Six Senses Yao Noi.
 This resort is actually located in Phang Nga Bay, but I highly recommend this luxury hotel because of the line’s absolute commitment to sustainability, which is why I love it so much.
 Some of the 56 pool villas overlook the Andaman Sea, providing a magical backdrop perfect for an exceptional experience.

 Grab your coconut milk and book your luxury stay here.

 FINAL THOUGHTS ON PHUKET

 As you can see, my time in Phuket was about the beaches.
 And not even the ones on the island.
 Phuket is OVERCROWDED and touristy and party central.
 Which is not my thing.
 I could also skip all the domestic monkeys that work for a living.
 Also not my thing.

 I more so appreciated the quiet of Krabi, Koh Lanta or Koh Samui.
 Although not near a beach, I also loved Chiang Mai where I was able to volunteer at an elephant sanctuary.

 Speaking of, Phuket has a Green Elephant Sanctuary Park that also rescues elephants from abuse and terrible conditions such as forced labor for riding or entertainment.
 And one of my favorite charities, Soi Dog foundation, that provide homes for dogs on the street and has rescued thousands from the dog meat industry.
 Despite my feelings about Phuket, next time (yes, next time), I plan on spending a few days volunteering like I did in Chiang Mai.

-Despite this, I hope this short itinerary gives you some ideas when you plan your trip to Phuket.
+Although I did spend over 24 hours in Phuket (but not my much more), I hope this itinerary gives you some ideas when you plan your trip to Phuket.
 If you’ve been, I’d love to hear what you thought about it and what you did.
 Please add in the comments below!